LukedeMunk/holoclock_v2/README.md

 ### Electronics

-A list of hardware components is given below.
-The circuit can be found in the 'docs' folder.
+A list of the needed hardware components is given below.
+The circuit can be found in the `docs` folder.

 * 1x ESP32 DEVKIT V1
 * 1x A4988 motorboard